 10. Vitroretinal Surgery

 Approximately 700 major vitreoretinal surgeries are performed annually.
-Proliferative diabetic retinopathy, epiretinal membranes, full thickness macular holes and rhegmatogenous retinal detachments are the leading indications though endophthalmitis, proliferative vitreoretinopathy cases, diabetic traction detachments, vitreous hemorrhages, subretinal hemorrhage from AMD and other etiologies are also included.
+Proliferative diabetic retinopathy, epiretinal membranes, full thickness macular holes and rhegmatogenous retinal detachments are the leading indications though endophthalmitis, proliferative vitreoretinopathy, diabetic traction detachments, vitreous hemorrhages, subretinal hemorrhage from AMD and other etiologies are frequently performed.

 During the Fellowship, the majority of surgical procedures will be performed by the Fellow under the direct supervision of a member of the faculty.
 Intraoperative digital recordings can be made on all cases for presentations and improvements in techniques.